 Q) Are still hunting and driving allowable methods to hunt black bear?

-A) Yes, either method of hunting is legal.
+A) Yes, both methods of hunting is legal.

 Q) How far must I be from a building or school playground to hunt with a firearm?

-A) You must be at least 450 feet from a building or school playground unless you have written permission from the landowner in your possession.
+A) You must be outside the safety zone (pdf, 58kb) of at least 450 feet from a building or school playground unless you have written permission from the landowner in your possession.

 Q) Can youth hunters hunt black bear?